How to Maintain a Diabetic Diet While on SNAP Benefits

 How to Pick the Right Foods with SNAP Benefits

 Protein is very important for diabetic beneficiaries, but overly processed foods, such as hot dogs and deli meats, are often very high in sodium.
 Sodium is dangerous for diabetics, since it increases the likelihood of high blood pressure.
 Diabetic beneficiaries have to worry about heart attacks and strokes as a side effect of their condition, and both of these can be brought on by high blood pressure.
-This can be very difficult for SNAP beneficiaries, since protein sources are usually expensive, but the unprocessed options can be more affordable.
+This can be very difficult for SNAP beneficiaries, since protein sources are usually expensive, and the processed options can be more affordable.

 Diabetic beneficiaries should focus on leaner proteins, with a smaller amount of saturated fat.
 Both fish and turkey are good examples of this.
 Seafood is highly recommended because it contains so many other healthy nutrients.
 Turkey is usually easy for SNAP beneficiaries to purchase, especially since it often comes in a variety of sizes.
 Beneficiaries that have time to prepare meals in advance may consider getting larger turkey portions to have throughout the week.
 It also helps if beneficiaries can buy in bulk, and then store the unused turkey in a freezer for future use.